bartlangelaan/storybook/MIGRATION.md

 Starting in 7.0, Storybook's build tools add [`"use strict"`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode) to the compiled JS output.

 If user code in `.storybook/preview.js` or stories relies on "sloppy" mode behavior, it will need to be updated.
 As a workaround, it is sometimes possible to move the sloppy mode code inside a script tag in `.storybook/preview-head.html`.

+#### Angular: Drop support for Angular < 14

+Starting in 7.0, we drop support for Angular < 14

+#### Angular: Drop support for calling storybook directly

+In Storybook 6.4 we have deprecated calling Storybook directly (`npm run storybook`) and removed support for it in Storybook 7.0 entirely.
+Instead you have to set up the Storybook builder in your `angular.json` and execute `ng run <your-project>:storybook` to start Storybook.
+Please visit https://github.com/storybookjs/storybook/tree/next/code/frameworks/angular to set up Storybook for Angular correctly.

 ### Docs Changes